 Not always.
 A subluxation may cause immediate pain, or you may have it for a long time before symptoms appear.
-Even painless subluxations can cause nerve interference and affect the body’s health and ability to function optimally.
+Even painless subluxations can cause arthritis (called degenerative joint disease), nerve interference and affect the body’s health and ability to function optimally.
+I see this all the time.
+For example, a patient may come in for lower back pain, but when I palpate their neck, they will feel a painful nodule that needs adjusting that they had no idea about.
+And when it is adjusted, they feel more flexible and more range of motion.
+But they had no idea they needed the adjustment until I worked on them.
 Regular spinal checkups are important because they can identify and correct spinal problems before they become more serious.

 Subluxations are caused by the body’s inability to adapt to certain stresses, whether physical, biochemical or even emotional.
 A fall, injury, sudden jar, or trauma can cause a vertebra to become subluxated.
 Other causes include, but are not limited to, improper posture while sleeping, poor posture while working or reading, and incorrect lifting techniques.

 The most common signs of subluxations include headaches, back pain, neck stiffness, pain in shoulders, arms or legs, numbness in hands or feet, fatigue or nervousness.
 Unfortunately, most people will have a subluxation long before they notice any symptoms.
 This is why Dr. Rehl recommends regular checkups.